FadeXaltair/Auth-server/readme.md

 # An Authentication server

 It is a server where we have created a signup login server and the token generation and authorisation.
-We have created a middleware to secure routes and extract claim from token
+We have created a middleware to secure routes and extract claim from token along with the swagger documentation

 ## Requirements ##
 1. go (1.18.8 or above)